Supercar Culture & Exotic Collections

 Speedboat Charter Industry

 Fibreglass speedboats seating 20–40 passengers form the backbone of Thailand's island transfer industry.
 In Phuket alone, over 500 licensed speedboats operate daily transfers to the Phi Phi Islands, Similan Islands, James Bond Island and Koh Racha.
-A private speedboat charter for a full day costs between 15,000 and 40,000 baht depending on vessel size and destination.
+A private speedboat charter for a full day costs between 15,000 and 40,000 Baht depending on vessel size and destination.

 The Jet Ski Industry in Pattaya

 Pattaya Beach is one of Thailand's busiest jet ski rental zones, with over 100 machines available for hire along the 4-kilometre beachfront.
-Standard rental rates run 1,500–2,000 baht for 30 minutes on a Yamaha WaveRunner or Sea-Doo.
+Standard rental rates run 1,500–2,000 Baht for 30 minutes on a Yamaha WaveRunner or Sea-Doo.
 The industry employs several hundred operators and has been subject to government regulation efforts to improve safety and reduce disputes with tourists.

 Personal Watercraft Ownership